mrcgrtz/kickstart/README.md

 # Kickstart

-This is my **Kickstart** library, now rewritten from scratch with a new file structure and awesome stuff like Stylus, Coffeescript, Normalize, Grunt, Ender, some PHP includes, basic search engine optimizations and some inspirations from HTML5 Boilerplate.
+This is my **Kickstart** library, now rewritten from scratch with a new file structure and awesome stuff like Stylus, jQuery, Normalize, Grunt, some PHP includes, basic search engine optimizations and some inspirations from HTML5 Boilerplate.